SanderBeekhuis/workshop-git/labs/2_new_and_less_used_commands.md

 * init commit
 ```

-1. Switch you branch to `feature`, for example to review it.
+1. Switch your active branch to `feature`, for example to review it.
-2. Go grab a coffee and completly forget what you were doing.
+2. Go grab a coffee and completely forget what you were doing.
 3. Start coding and make some changes to that SAME file.
-4. Realize you are on the wrong branch.
+4. Realize you are accidentally on the wrong branch.
 5. When you try to `git switch main`  you get an error message.
 6. Stash your changes using `git stash`
 7. Switch branches to `main` and create a new `my-feature` branch.